TypingHare/movie-app/README.md

 - [express](https://www.npmjs.com/package/express): A popular and lightweight backend framework for handling HTTP requests.
 - [mysql2](https://www.npmjs.com/package/mysql2): A popular library for connecting to MySQL database.
-- [chalk](https://www.npmjs.com/package/chalk): A library that color .
+- [chalk](https://www.npmjs.com/package/chalk): A library that color strings in the terminal.

 ## Database

 You need to set up a MySQL database to run this project.
-You can use any MySQL client.
+You can use any MySQL clients.

 - On macOS, I recommend using Homebrew to install [MySQL 8](https://formulae.brew.sh/formula/mysql).
 - On Windows, you can use [XAMPP](https://www.apachefriends.org/index.html).